 The expected output is:

-The output should include every data node that was added to the cluster.
+The output should list every data node that was added to the cluster.

 The first data node added should have